NOISE REDUCTION GLAZING

-Glass is a rigid, inelastic material, which means that it is a bad conductor and absorber of sound.
-Rather, it is good at reflecting noise.
-However, the glass inside the windows in your home is thin, meaning that it can put up very little fight.
-If untreated, or as a single pane, it will do relatively little to actually prevent noise from entering your home.
+Glass is a rigid, inelastic material, which means that it is a bad conductor of sound.
+In fact, it is rather good at reflecting noise.
+The problem is that the glass inside of your windows tends to be thin, meaning that it can put up very little fight.
+If untreated (or as a single pane) it will do relatively little to actually prevent noise from entering your home.
 This is why standard single and double glazing is not recommended if you are suffering from the effects of noise pollution.

 HOW SOUNDPROOF GLAZING WORKS

-The thicker the glass, the greater its noise reduction values.
-However, as glass has a natural coincidence frequency (the pitch at which it will actually amplify the sound), this doesn’t hold true across the board.
-This is why double and triple glazed windows are recommended, with two differing thicknesses of acoustic glazing used to counteract the coincidence frequency.
+Simply; the thicker the glass, the better it is at reducing noise.
+However, glass has a natural coincidence frequency.
+Any thickness of glass will have a pitch at which it actually amplifies the sound rather than stopping it.
+This is why double and triple glazed windows are recommended; differing thicknesses of acoustic glazing are used to counteract the coincidence frequency.

-A thin (~0.38mm) layer of polyvinyl butyral (PVB) is laminated between the sheets of glass.
-Normally used for safety and security, PVB provides excellent acoustic performance by dampening soundwaves.
-It does this without compromising on light transmittance or impacting performance, compared to other acoustic resins.
+A thin (~0.38mm) layer of polyvinyl butyral resin (PVB) is used to glue the sheets of glass together.
+First used for safety and security, PVB also provides excellent acoustic performance by dampening sound waves.
+Unlike other acoustic resins, PVB does this without compromising on light transmittance or impacting performance of the window.

-The acoustic performance of soundproof glazing is greatly increased when the gap between the sheets is larger.
+The acoustic performance of soundproof glazing is greatly improved by increasing the gaps between the glass.
 However, in most homes, space is at a premium with most homeowners preferring to retain as much cill space as possible.
-Reductions in noise can be increased by filling the gap with heavy inert gases such as argon and krypton, though these will come at a premium.
+Noise reduction can be further increased by filling the gap with heavy inert gases such as argon and krypton, though this is an expensive solution.

-Noise reduction glazing will use a combination of 2 or more of these factors in order to keep unwanted noise getting in or out.
+Noise reduction glazing will use a combination of 2 or more of these factors in order to prevent noise getting in or out.